Jaffna University Helidrop: Operation

 Unknown to the Indian intelligence, the Tigers had intercepted Indian radio communications, had advanced knowledge of the operation, and had correctly identified the landing ground.
 Jaffna University had been turned into a fortress.
-Several 0.50 calibre machineguns had been moved to the north of the football field, and Tiger cadres had laid an ambush for the Indian troops.
+Several 50 calibre machineguns had been moved to the north of the football field, and Tiger cadres had laid an ambush for the Indian troops.

 First insertion - The Bravo Team, 10 Para Commando

 The operation H-Hour was set at midnight of the 11th.
-Led by Maj Rajiv Nair as the Team Commander of the Para Commandos, the first stick of forty Para Commandos were inserted in the first flight of two Mi-8s.
+Led by Major Sheonan Singh as the Team Commander of the Para Commandos along with Major Rajiv Nair and Captain Ranbir Bhadauria, the first stick of forty Para Commandos were inserted in the first flight of two Mi-8s.
 The helicopter formation, led by Wg Cdr Sapre and Sqn Ldr Vinayraj as number two, approached the drop zone in low visibility observing complete black-out.
 The flights had only their formation lights—situated on top of the tail boom—switched on.
 These were turned off as the flight entered its short finals.
 Because of this complete blackout, the direction of approach of the first flights was missed by the Tigers.
 The two helicopters therefore entered the landing ground unopposed.
 However, as the commandos disgorged and moved to take defensive positions, they were pinned down by sustained fire from the Tiger positions.
 Both Sapre and Vinayraj's flight came under fire as they took off on full power, but did not suffer any hits.
-Under heavy fire, the para commandos were unable to mark the drop-zone in time for the next stick.
-As the second flight approached the dropzone, the pilots Flt Lt V Prakash and Sqn Ldr Duraiswami could identify the flashes of small arms fire and grenades.
+Under heavy fire, the Para commandos were unable to mark the drop-zone in time for the next stick.
+As the second flight approached the drop zone, the pilots Flt Lt V Prakash and Sqn Ldr Duraiswami could identify the flashes of small arms fire and grenades.
 However, added to this, the tracers from the SLAF gunship detailed for the diversionary attack were also identified as groundfire.
-The pilots, unable to identify the dropzone after considerable efforts, aborted the mission.
+The pilots, unable to identify the drop zone after considerable efforts, aborted the mission.
 The paras on the ground were by this time nearly completely encircled by the Tigers.